Arm Holdings

 Acquisition in 2013

-Geomerics is an innovation-driven company based in Cambridge, specializing in graphics software for the gaming industry and beyond.
-The company focuses on advanced illumination technology that enhances real-time gaming experiences by enabling developers to implement fully dynamic lighting through real-time reflection and radiosity effects.
-Geomerics combines a robust in-house intellectual property portfolio with a skilled research team and experienced management, positioning itself as a leader in the field of graphics technology.
-By leveraging its expertise, the company aims to improve the visual quality of games across various platforms, including PCs, game consoles, and mobile devices.
+Geomerics is an innovation-driven company based in Cambridge, specializing in graphics software tailored for the games industry and other applications.
+The firm focuses on advanced illumination technology that supports real-time lighting effects, including reflection and radiosity, allowing developers to create dynamic lighting experiences across PCs, game consoles, and mobile platforms.
+Geomerics leverages a strong foundation of proprietary intellectual property, a highly skilled research team, and extensive management experience, positioning itself as a leader in the field of graphics technology.

 Sensinode